-early 14c., from Old French sauvete "safety, safeguard; salvation; security, surety," earlier salvetet (11c., Modern French sauveté), from Medieval Latin salvitatem (nominative salvitas) "safety," from Latin salvus "uninjured, in good health, safe" (from PIE root *sol- "whole, well-kept").
-Meaning "trigger-lock on a gun" is attested from 1881.
+early 14c., savete, "freedom or immunity from harm or danger; an unharmed or uninjured state or condition," from Old French sauvete, salvete "safety, safeguard; salvation; security, surety," earlier salvetet (11c., Modern French sauveté), from Medieval Latin salvitatem (nominative salvitas) "safety," from Latin salvus "uninjured, in good health, safe" (from PIE root *sol- "whole, well-kept").
+From late 14c. as "means or instrument of safety, a safeguard."

 The meaning "trigger-lock on a gun" is attested by 1881, perhaps short for safety-lock (1877), etc. As a North American football position, by 1931; as a type of score against one's own team, 1881.

 Safety-valve, which diminishes the risk of explosion, is from 1797; figurative sense recorded from 1818.
 Safety-net in literal sense (in machinery) is by 1916, later of aerial circus performances (1920s); figurative use is by 1950.
 Safety-bicycle as a name for the modern type, with low, equal-sized wheels and a driving mechanism, is by 1866.
 Safety-razor is by 1877.
 A safety-belt (1840) was at first for window washers and firefighters; it was used of restraining straps for airplane pilots by 1911, extended to automobiles by 1948.
 Safety first as an accident-prevention slogan first recorded 1873.

 Safety first, and saving of fuel second, should be the rule in steam engineering.
 [Scientific American, June 15, 1861]